Feeling energetic? Then you might enjoy doing the Fira to Oia hike in Santorini!

 Which direction should you do the hike?

 The short answer is: it depends.
 We were staying just outside Fira so it made sense to leave from there and get the bus back.
 The same goes if you’re staying in Oia.

 I’ve read some accounts that say the Fira to Oia hike is better as there are less uphill parts.
 But there are inclines on this direction too so, honestly, it’s six or half a dozen really.

 My favourite bit of the walk was beyond Firostefani where you walk right along the edge of the caldera.
 It feels like you’re walking on the edge of the world, a knife-edge between land and sea, where the cliffs have surrendered themselves to the water below.

 It was completely empty here and when we perched on some rocks by the side of the road for a pitstop it felt like there was no one else in the world but us.
-You don’t get many opportunities to shake off the crowds in Santorini so I enjoyed soaking up the stillness.
+You don’t get many opportunities to shake off the crowds in Santorini so I enjoyed soaking up the stillness and the calm.